 - 2.1.1.1 Senior site management shall prepare and implement a policy statement that outlines as a minimum the: - i.
-The site's commitment to supply food safe packaging product; - ii.
-Methods used to comply with its customer and regulatory requirements and continually improve the safety of the food packaging manufacturer management system; and - iii.
-The site's commitment to establish and review packaging food safety objectives. - 2.1.1.2 The policy statement shall be: - i.
+The site's commitment to supply safe food; - Methods used to comply with its customer and regulatory requirements and continually improve its food safety management system; and - iii.
+The site's commitment to establish and review food safety objectives. - 2.1.1.2 The policy statement shall be: - i.
 Signed by senior site management; - ii.
-Made available in language understood by all staff; - iii.
-Displayed in a prominent position; and - iv.
-Effectively communicated to all staff.
+Made available in language understood by all staff; and - iii.
+Displayed in a prominent position and effectively communicated to all staff.